shrapnle/AllEditions/README.md

 # Generative art minting on AllEditions.art

-You can add a new generative project to All Edition by going to your profile and clicking on the add project button.
+You can add a new generative project to [All Editions](https://alleditions.art) by logging in and going to your profile then click on the add project button.

-Then give the projhect.
-IPFS folder that conatins all your project files and selecting the artist.
-You can add a new generative project to All Edition by going to your profile and clicking on the add project button.
-Then configuring the title adding a CID for a name, select the artist profile to attach it to, and upload a directory that contains your generative files.
+Then configuring the title, select the artist profile to attach it to, and upload a directory that contains your generative files.

-This is currently designed to build on top of the fxhash code framework, so please include the fxhash code snippet.
+This is currently designed to build on top of the fxhash code framework, so please include the fxhash code snippet in your genertive file.

 In your index.html file just after the fxhash code block add the following code snippet.
 ```